 You can’t expect to last much longer operating on all cylinders, yet making little progress.
-It’s time to cut distraction and get some work done to push your business forward.
+It’s time to cut distractions and get some work done to push your business forward.

 Here are 7 ways to kick distractions to the curb when working on your business…

-1) Exit Out of Facebook (or other beloved social network) for a minimum of 1 hour
+1) Exit Out of Facebook (or other beloved social networks) for a minimum of 1 hour

 You might experience withdrawal symptoms but persevere and keep working.
 Let your “reward” be a 2-minute Facebook break at the end of your hour of work if need be.
 Once you make this a habit you’ll start to feel calmer and less obsessed with seeing if anyone liked your recent post.

 I talk to friends and family after 5pm and on the weekends.
 Before 5 on weekdays, it’s office hours and everyone knows (and respects) that.
 It’s not a time to chat about making plans or catching up.
 I talk to clients between 10-4pm on weekdays only.
-Before 10am, I’m working on email and preparing for the day, after 4pm I am winding down for the last hour of the day.
-I *never* talk to leads or clients on nights and weekends unless it’s an absolutely emergency.
+Before 10am, I’m working on email and preparing for the day.
+After 4pm, I am winding down for the last hour of the day.
+I *never* talk to leads or clients on nights and weekends unless it’s an absolute emergency.
 And guess what, everyone respects that schedule (and if anything, it inspires them to get more balance in their lives too!)

-(More strategies on my Amber Ludwig-Vilhauer blog here: How to Achieve Work-Life Balance)
+(More strategies on my Amber Vilhauer blog here: How to Achieve Work-Life Balance)

 3) Download the “7M Workout” App (or one similar)

-4) Write Our Your Goals for the Day + Set Incentives
+4) Write Out Your Goals for the Day + Set Incentives

 There are lots of strategy options here, but either way, they’re critical to success.
 You could…

-- Write down your “MUST DO” tasks, and do those first before you’re allowed to check Facebook, or turn on your phone, or listen to music etc. Then you know you got the important stuff done for the day.
+- Write down your “MUST-DO” tasks, and do those first before you’re allowed to check Facebook, turn on your phone, listen to music, etc. Then you know you got the important stuff done for the day.

-(More strategies on my Amber Ludwig-Vilhauer blog here: Top Keys to Manage Your Stress and Overwhelm)
+(More strategies on my Amber Vilhauer blog here: Top Keys to Manage Your Stress and Overwhelm)

 5) Do or Don’t Do Music

 I personally thrive on listening to music.
 It helps me focus and keeps me relaxed.
-If you’re the same, get Spotify and keep the tunes rolling.
-If music distracts you then get rid of it!
+If you’re the same, turn on Spotify and keep the tunes rolling.
+If music distracts you, get rid of it!

 6) Exercise Your Awareness Muscle

 If you’re distracted easily, you’re not aware or disciplined enough to control it.
 By exercising your awareness muscle you’ll start to instantly notice when you’ve veered off track and started doing mindless web surfing or unnecessary organizing.
-If you nip it in the bud from the get go, you’ll save yourself hours.
-If we don’t pay attention, we could lose an hour web surfing, or two hours organizing.
+If you nip it in the bud from the get-go, you’ll save yourself hours.
+If we don’t pay attention, we could lose an hour surfing the web, or two hours organizing.
 It’s all about catching yourself early on.

-(More strategies on my Amber Ludwig-Vilhauer blog here: Manage Your Mindset)
+(More strategies on my Amber Vilhauer blog here: Manage Your Mindset)

 7) Get Control of Your Email Inbox